goAuD/MyHomeLab/README.md

 Along the way, they face mythical entities such as `dhcpd`, the `pfctl` daemon, and the fearsome `Unbound`.

 ## The Quest ⚔️
-- [x] Install pfSense on a 2017-ish laptop that wheezes under load
+- [x] Install pfSense (The Wall) on a 2017s laptop that wheezes under load
 - [x] Configure WAN/LAN interfaces (with some reboot rituals)
 - [x] Grant LAN devices access to the internet – *finally*
 - [x] Explore the dark arts of port forwarding